 We all try to make our office lives a little homier – a succulent there, a family photo here, maybe a dog calendar.
 But what if the real solution to making work more accurately reflect our personal lives is through social media norms?
 I’m not saying get on Facebook instead of writing that report, but rather, if the applications and platforms we used at work looked like the applications and platforms we used at home, we could be more productive.

 Social media norms are an intrinsic part of people’s daily activities.
 More than one billion people log onto Facebook daily.
 Mobile Facebook users check the app as much as 14 times a day.
-Whether we realize it or not, social media norms have reshaped how our minds work and influences how we organize, search for, and share information.
+Whether we realize it or not, social media norms have reshaped how our minds work and influence how we organize, search for, and share information.

 We can easily find our favorite celebrity’s tweet from eight weeks ago using search strategies, but at work, we can’t seem to find that random bar chart you desperately need for your presentation.

-Let’s discuss some applications that integrate personal and work life behaviors and why they’ll make your job easier.
+Let’s discuss some applications that integrate personal and work-life behaviors and why they’ll make your job easier.

 Intrinsic Social Media Norms –